evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 - 143, "ethernet" see section 4.9 of {{!RFC8986}}.

+### Drop attribution to AS
+Comparing the traceroutes without extension headers and with extension headers allow the attribution of a packet drop to one AS.
+But, this is not an easy task as inter-AS links often use IPv6 address of only one AS (if not using link-local per {{?RFC7704}}).
+This document uses the following algorithm to attribute the drop to one AS for packet sourced in one AS and then having a path traversing AS#foo just before AS#bar:

+- if the packet drop happens at the first router (i.e., hop limit == 1 does not trigger an ICMP hop-limit exceeded), then the drop is assumed to this AS as it is probably an ingress filter on the first router (i.e., the hosting provider in most of the cases - except if colocated with an IXP)

+- if the packet drop happens in AS#foo after one or more hop(s) in AS#bar, then the drop is assumed to be in AS#foo ingress filter on a router with an interface address in AS#foo

+- if the packet drop happens in AS#bar after one or more hop(s) in AS#bar before going to AS#foo, then the drop is assumed to be in AS#foo ingress filter on a router with an interface address in AS#bar

+In several cases, the above algorithm was not possible (e.g., some intermediate routers do not generate an ICMP unreachable hop limit exceeded), then the drop is not attributed.
+Please also note that the goal of this document is to 'point fingers to operators' but more to evaluate the potential impact.
+I.e., a tier-1 provider dropping packets with extension headers has a much bigger impact on the Internet traffic than an access provider.

 ## Results

-This section presents the current results out of phase 1 testing.
+This section presents the current results out of phase 1 (collaborating vanytage points) testing.

-Packets with some extension headers were never dropped over the Internet: packets with authentication, fragmentation, and routing (type different from 0) headers can freely traverse the global Internet.
+Packets with some extension headers were never dropped over the Internet: packets with authentication, fragmentation (non-atomic fragments), and routing (type different from 0 and 4) headers can freely traverse the global Internet without being dropped.

 The table below lists the few AS that drops packets with the routing header type 0.